-Myositis ossificans can occur as a complication of not treating a contusion correctly.
-It involves a small growth of bone within the muscle.
-We look at the symptoms, explain what myositis ossificans is and what treatment options are available.
+Myositis ossificans can occur as a complication of not treating a contusion correctly and involves a small growth of bone within the muscle.

 What is Myositis Ossificans?

-If you have a bad muscle strain or contusion (dead leg) and it is neglected then you could be unlucky enough to get Myositis Ossificans.
-It is usually as a result of impact which causes damage to the sheath that surrounds a bone (periostium) as well as to the muscle.
+If a bad muscle strain or contusion is neglected then it is possible myositis ossificans can occur.
+It is usually as a result of impact which causes damage to the sheath that surrounds a bone called the periosteum as well as to the muscle.

 Myositis ossificans treatment